 At night, a married couple were having a conversation in front of a departure gate of the Soekarno-Hatta International Airport.
 They would live in two different countries for the next 13 months after living together for 9 years.
 The husband, Munir Said Thalib, would pursue a master’s degree in humanitarian law at University of Utrecht, The Netherlands.

-At 9:30 P.M., through loudspeakers, an airport announcer asked all Garuda Indonesia passengers of GA 974 with Amsterdam destination to board.
+At 9:30 P.M., a P.A. announcer asked all Garuda Indonesia passengers of GA 974 with Amsterdam destination to board.
 A group of people rushing, many of them are Dutch citizens, and Munir would also use the service of his nation’s flagship airline.

 The plane had a capacity of 418 passengers divided into economy, business, and premium classes.
 Boeing 747-400 was the largest aircraft operated by Garuda Indonesia.